-This beautiful little flowering herb is also commonly used in natural home remedies to treat colitis, as a blood cleanser, to treat digestives issues, enhance pancreatic health, and to improve liver function.
+This beautiful little flowering herb is also commonly used in natural home remedies against colitis, to alleviate digestive issues, enhance pancreatic health, and to improve liver function.

 Garlic is as powerful in the natural healing process as it is, well…. stinky.
 It is a superb detoxifying agent that also helps to combat infection, enhance the immune system, reduce fat in the blood, and improve blood circulation.

-This herb may help prevent and treat a myriad of heart conditions, including hardening of the arteries.
-Garlic is also taken either alone or as an active ingredient in herbal remedies to treat sinusitis, yeast infections, high cholesterol, and asthma.
+This herb may help prevent and alleviate a myriad of heart conditions, including hardening of the arteries.
+Garlic is also taken either alone or as an active ingredient in herbal remedies to alleviate sinusitis, high cholesterol, and asthma.